microprediction/barbell/docs/README.md

 \end{eqnarray*}
 $$

-In the modified excess return the covariance term is more important so one might reason that, all else being equal, choosing this modification over the bone fide excess return represents a sacrifice of long term growth in exchange for reduced portfolio variance
-- though the difference picks up the between-asset terms only, not the variances.
+In the modified excess return the covariance term is more important so one might reason that, all else being equal, choosing this modification over the bone fide excess return represents a sacrifice of long term growth in exchange for reduced portfolio variance, although it is also worth noting that the difference picks up the between-asset terms only, not the variances.